 In his Little Book, Clements writes, “we should strive to ensure that money is enhancing our lives rather than getting in the way.”
 I concur and hope that this summer reading list is helpful as you pursue your life’s goals.

-Adam M. Grossman’s previous blogs include Go Fish and Site Seeing (Part III).
+Adam M. Grossman’s previous articles include Go Fish and Site Seeing (Part III).
 Adam is the founder of Mayport Wealth Management, a fixed-fee financial planning firm in Boston.
 He’s an advocate of evidence-based investing and is on a mission to lower the cost of investment advice for consumers.
 Follow Adam on Twitter @AdamMGrossman.